ijethi/ijethi/README.md

-- 👋 Hi, I’m @ijethi
+- 👋 Hi, I’m Ishant Jethi
 - 👀 I’m interested in Anime and TV shows
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for Coop
-- 📫 How to reach me on Insta- ishantjethi
+- 📫 How to reach me on Insta- ijethi02

 <!---
 ijethi/ijethi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.